 About the Project

-Nominated for a 2016 Emmy Award, Emma the pig is sick, underweight and very pregnant.
+Won an Emmy in 2016, Emma the pig is sick, underweight and very pregnant.
 Watch her inspiring journey.

 Who’s keeping a watchful eye over the contented group at Apricot Lane Farms?